MrMime0x0/raspberrypi-weather-kiosk/README.md

 Create a folder called kiosk and then create a file named weather-kiosk.sh in the folder of the code posted in this repo

-After that go to the /etc/xdg/lxsession/LXDE-pi/autostart
+After that go edit the file in /etc/xdg/lxsession/LXDE-pi/autostart

 Now create a new line called @/home/YourUser/kiosk/weather-kiosk.sh